Log in links for this page

-Proponents with projects and activities within rare species habitat must file with the NHESP for review and approval.
-This ensures that your are in compliance with the Massachusetts Endangered Species Act (MESA) and its implementing regulations (321 CMR 10.00).
-These habitats are mapped as Priority & Estimated Habitats.
-Please see our online viewer to determine if your location is mapped as rare species habitat.
+Proponents with projects and activities within state-listed species habitat must file with the NHESP for review and approval before project initiation.
+This ensures that you are in compliance with the Massachusetts Endangered Species Act (MESA) and its implementing regulations (321 CMR 10.00).
+These habitats are mapped as Priority and Estimated Habitats.
+Please see our online viewer to determine if your project location is mapped.

 Project or Activity means any action, including, but not limited to: